jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-style.md

 ---
 layout: post
+author: Jose
+carousel: true
+image: post_3.png
-title: "A post about style"
+title: A post about style
-image: "post_3.png"
 categories: style featured
+image: /img/posts/post_4.png
+permalink: /a-post-about-style/
+description: This text represents a paragraph, this paragraph can be as...
 ---

 # This is a primary header